uliska/scheme-book/scheme/binding/letstar.md

 # `let*` and `letrec`

-Creating one or more local bindings with `let` is a powerful concept, but there are cases where this is limited by the fact that it is not possible to access other bindings within a binding.
-I'll make that statement clear with an example.
+Creating one or more local bindings with `let` is a powerful concept, but there are cases where it is limited by the fact that the bindings are only accessible in the body of the expression.
-Sometimes you get data in complex data structures, and you have to access the data in various ways, with later bindings wanting to access an earlier one.

-For the sake of the example we will continue to work with the expression from the previous chapters, factoring out yet another level to bindings:
+The easiest way to make the point is an example.
+For this we will continue to work with the expression from the previous chapters, factoring out yet another set of objects to bindings:

 {% lilypond %}
 dampedYellowWithLet =